 Zhongwei has instituted a set of policies to attract leading cloud computing firms and startups alike, including one that offers rent-free office space and land for data centers for the first three years.
 The city also tempts businesses with the offer of potential state investment or joint-venture status, as well as good loan terms and interest rates.
 Yet it is not the only city to offer a favorable policy climate.
 The southwestern province of Guizhou has made big data a provincial priority, and has fully mobilized its provincial, municipal, and local administrative bodies in support of the industry.

 In terms of universities, Zhongwei lags behind tech hubs like Phoenix, which is home to Arizona State University, and the eastern Chinese city of Hangzhou, which boasts the highly ranked Zhejiang University.
-Zhongwei is home only to the Zhongwei campus of Ningxia University, which opened in 2015.
-Originally designed as a joint project between the Chinese and Saudi Arabian governments, the project was halted midway.
-Currently, the campus houses about 700 undergraduate students, and does not have any research labs, graduate programs, or outlets for enterprise collaboration.
+Zhongwei is home only to the Zhongwei campus of Ningxia University, which opened in 2014.
+Currently, the campus houses about 2100 undergraduate students, and does not have any graduate programs, research labs and outlets for enterprise collaboration are just getting started.

 As for a climate of entrepreneurship, the local entrepreneurial ecosystem is still limited to cloud computing companies.
-Although space in the Zhongguancun Tech Park went quickly, many enterprises chose not to run their businesses there.
+Although space in the Zhongguancun Tech Park went quickly, some enterprises chose not to run their businesses there.
 Those that did were primarily attracted by the region’s low labor costs.
 For instance, one high-profile tenant is actually a labor-intensive call service provider.
+Zhongwei also suffers from shortages of venture capital and white-collar professionals, though the latter problem may resolve itself as the cost of living in China’s largest cities continues to rise, forcing professionals to relocate.

 This has been compounded by the utter lack of national- or provincial-level R&D centers or research programs in the area.
 A look at Taiwan shows the importance of such centers.
 Although the island’s semi-conductor industry was founded by private corporations in the late 1970s, the core technology was developed in state-funded research institutions.
 State-backed R&D centers have helped develop the technological infrastructure underlying many cutting-edge industries — especially in developing nations.
 And while corporate-led research institutes can help fill this void, companies like Amazon Web Services have largely chosen to locate their research teams in Beijing, rather than Zhongwei, since it is easier to recruit talent there.